 If critiquing your plastic surgeon’s bed side manner has you a little stressed, worry no more.
 Let’s go over the things that truly matter and the things that you can just let slide.

 But the reality of that scenario is unrealistic and a little less than professional.
-And a professional is what you're looking for, right?
+And a professional (not a new bestie) is what you're looking for, right?

 Maybe you’ll share a favorite football team or agree that “Resurrection” was New Found Glory’s best album yet (good taste in music never hurt anybody), but how much will that matter when you’re in the middle of your operation?
 Zilch.
 Nada.
 Zippo.